akayatgit/avatarpitch/README.md

 ## Notes

 - Projects are **stateless**: generated on submit, not stored in database
-- Only Workspaces and Templates are persisted
+- Only Templates are persisted
 - Video preview uses a mock URL (replace with actual rendering service)
 - No authentication required for MVP
 - LangChain agent retries once if JSON parsing fails